CtheSky/Udacity-Traffic-Sign-Classifier/README.md

 ### Test Model on New Images
 Here I choose 5 images from testing data to visualize the softmax prediction, the images are:
 ![plot_test_images](/examples/plot_test_images.png)

 And top 5 from softmax predictions for these images are:
 ![softmax.png](/examples/softmax.png)

+The third traffic sign is partially blocked by the tree and it indeed gets a lower softmax score.
+Characteristics of image that make it difficult to classify could be:
+* partially blocked by other objects
+* rotation and angle
+* low contrast

+Since they are not met in training & validation data a lot so the model hasn't learned a lot to deal with these cases.